 Our experienced attorneys have handled many slip and fall claims.
-If you need legal help, contact a Boston slip and fall accident attorney at Kelly & Associates today.
+If you need legal help, contact a Boston slip and fall accident attorney at Michael Kelly today.

 Slip and fall accidents can happen anywhere, including on business and residential properties.
 This can result in injuries.
 If you have suffered any injuries due to another person’s negligence or carelessness, you might be able to obtain compensation for the injuries you have sustained.
 However, the main question that needs to be answered is: what do you need to prove to obtain compensation?
 In this brief article, we will be looking at the key points that relate to slip and fall accident claims..